publishinglab/publishinglab/_posts/2022-02-25-opening-up-the-lab.md

 author: Tom
 title: "Opening up the lab"
 ---
 The Interdisciplinary Publishing Lab is a space for students across the Schools of Art & Design and Creative & Cultural Industries to make free use of, to explore all kinds of publishing from printed books and pamphlets to digital technologies.
-We provide:
+We provide...

 - Space to explore and make
 - Materials and resources